willgoldby/Atom-Python-Setup-Tutorial/index.md

 4. Exit the *Settings* windows after installing.

 > Result: You can now run Python within Atom.
+On a Mac the hotkey is <kbd>cmd-i</kbd>

 <img alt="video" src="assets/install-Script.gif" width="500" height="375">

-## Change Python version to run scripts
+## Change Python version Script uses to run Python

 Script will use the default Python version on your Mac, which might Python 2.
 If you've downloaded Python 3, you can use Python 3 to run your scripts.
 To download Python 3, go here: [https://www.python.org/](https://www.python.org/)